 The Fund may be closed to new investments at any time in order to be managed in accordance with its mandate.
 Permissible deductions may include management fees, brokerage, STT, auditor's fees, bank charges and trustee fees.
 Unit trusts are traded at ruling prices and can engage in borrowing and scrip lending.
 The Fund may borrow up to 10% of the market value of the portfolio to bridge insufficient liquidity.
 The FTSE/JSE All Share Index is calculated by FTSE International Limited ('FTSE') in conjunction with the JSE Limited ('JSE') in accordance with standard criteria.
-The FTSE/ JSE Africa Series is the proprietary information of FTSE and the JSE.
-All copyright subsisting in the FTSE/JSE All Share Index values and constituent lists vests in FTSE and the JSE jointly.
+The FTSE JSE All Share Index values and constituent lists vests in FTSE and the JSE.
 All their rights are reserved.
 Allan Gray Unit Trust Management (RF) Proprietary Limited ("the Company") is a member of the Association for Savings & Investment SA (ASISA).
 Allan Gray Proprietary Limited, an authorised financial services provider, is the appointed investment manager of the Company.
 The Company is incorporated and registered under the laws of South Africa and is supervised by the Financial Services Board.
 The Company has been approved by the Regulatory Authority of Botswana to market its unit trusts in Botswana, however it is not supervised or licensed in Botswana.